thenetworkstate/luma2discord/README.md

 1. Set `NODE_ENV=production` in your `.env` file.
 2. Ensure you have a proper database setup.
 This bot uses sqlite for simplicity.
 3. Deploy to your hosting service of choice.

+## Folder Structure

+- `src/`: Main source code directory
+  - `index.js`: Main entry point of the application.
+Handles bot initialization and Discord event listeners.
+  - `services/`: Contains logic interacting with external services serving the core functionality of the bot.
+    - `cronJob.js`: Manages the scheduling and execution of periodic tasks, such as fetching and posting event updates.
+    - `db.js`: Handles database operations for storing and retrieving guild settings.
+    - `lumaScraper.js`: Manages the scraping of Luma Calendar events.
+This can be improved by using the Luma API for calendars with a paying subscription.
+  - `utils/`: Contains utility functions and helpers.
+    - `showEvents.js`: Manages the display of events in the Discord channel.
+    - `simulateGuildCreate.js`: Provides functionality for simulating guild creation events (for development testing).
+    - `time.js`: Contains functions for handling time-related operations.
+  - `discord-interactions/`: Handles interactions with Discord's API.
+    - `guildSetup.js`: Manages the setup process for new guilds, including user interactions for configuration.
+    - `requestInformation.js`: Contains functions for requesting and handling user input during the setup process.
+- `.env`: Stores environment variables.
+- `package.json`: Defines the project dependencies and scripts.
+- `README.md`: Project documentation.

 ## Contributing